 Do you have something you really want to do, but you just can’t find the time?
-Does your to-do list never end?
+Perhaps you want to create a product to sell – but does your to-do list never end?
 Do you ever wonder how some people seem to achieve so much, when we all have the same number of hours in the day?

 If so, this should help.